sundnes/python_intro/docs/README.md

   for a static book-style and not intended to be live code.
 Most of the cells will run nicely if all previous cells have been run, but some will have problems with undefined variables and functions.
-* Some code cells have unintentionally been converted to markdown cells.
-Most of these should run if the cell type is changed.
-* The user input examples of Chapter 5 do not make sense in a notebook format.
-Some of the cells have been altered to make the code run, but not all of them will work as intended.
+* Some of the user input examples of Chapter 5 do not make sense in a notebook format.
+A few of the cells have been altered to make the code run, but not all of them will work as intended.
 The notebook format is not ideal for presenting these tools and techniques, since they are really only relevant when running regular .py-files.